 It’s important to remember that whether you do your own taxes or you hire an accountant to do your taxes for you.
 YOU are still legally responsible for the accuracy and timeliness of your tax return.
 The risk of being audited by the IRS is actually very slim but if it does happen it can be a very uncomfortable experience.
 So if you choose to hire someone else to do your taxes, be sure they’re qualified.
 The ever helpful IRS even gives a list of points to keep in mind when choosing a tax preparer.

 Personally I think that just about everyone reading this can handle preparing their own taxes.
 The software available now makes it 100 times easier than the days of doing taxes by paper and pencil.
-If you choose to file your taxes by yourself this year I recommend using Turbo Tax or H&R Block.
-I’ve used them both in the past and will probably be using Turbo Tax to file my return this year as well.
-You can check out what they have to offer using the buttons below.
-Whatever you choose, Good luck!
+If you choose to file your taxes by yourself this year I recommend using Turbo Tax.
+I’ve used both Turbo Tax and H&R Block in the past and have generally found the Turbo Tax software to be easier to use.

 Readers : How do you complete your taxes?
 Do you prepare your own tax return or do you hire an accountant to do them for you?
 What tips do you have for someone filing a return on their own this year?